 A crotchety old hermit living in the Lenessey mountains with his granddaughter, Mistel.
 Bly was once a famous tactician in the employ of Yggdra's grandfather and then her father, but he was exiled after a court scandal.
 Despite the fact that he and his family were thrown out of Fantasinia and supposed to have been killed simply because he spoke honestly as to his intentions should Ordene become corrupt, Bly still seems to look on Ordene fondly and shows regret that he couldn't support the king.
 He still considers Baldus his rival, as the two often fought on opposite sides of wars in their youth and Baldus was the only man who could ever see through Bly's plans.

 Bly is the first character to speak to Yggdra objectively about the situation before the war, and is the only character not from Bronquia who acknowledges that Gulcasa saved his people from a hated tyrant.
 He's voiced by Kouji Haramaki and is a PSP-exclusive character.

 - I am Russell's fiancée.
 We're originally from the Kingdom.

 Russell's twenty-three-year-old fiancée, imprisoned before the war by Gulcasa in order to get him to fight for Bronquia.
 If the Royal Army rescues her, and reunites the two of them, Russell joins them.
-She's voiced by Mai Nakahara
+She's voiced by Mai Nakahara in the PSP version.

 - Beta Couple: Imperial interference aside, she and Russell seem to have a very stable relationship, particularly as compared to not-quite-couples such as Milanor and Kylier.